Deep learning reveals key predictors of thermal conductivity in covalent organic frameworks: Results

 The third COF (iii) has a pore size of 33.73 \AA~in the intermediate-to-high range, a low density at 0.408 $\mathrm{g \ cm^{-3}}$, a high void fraction at 0.932, and a slightly larger surface area of 8741 $\mathrm{m^2 g^{-1}}$.
-Following the trends described in literature \cite{thakur2024pushing,freitas2017thermal,kwon2023thermal}, the geometrical descriptors are not optimal for a high $\kappa$.
+Following the trends described in literature \cite{thakur2024pushing,freitas2017thermal}, the geometrical descriptors are not optimal for a high $\kappa$.
 Nonetheless, COF (iii) has rather high $\kappa=1.96 \ \mathrm{W m^{-1} K^{-1}}$.
 Lastly, COF (iv) has an exceptionally high pore size at 80.68 \AA~and a low density of 0.262 $\mathrm{g \ cm^{-3}}$ but high void fraction of 0.958.
 Due to the extreme geometry, the COF (iv) has a very low thermal conductivity of $\kappa=0.289 \ \mathrm{W m^{-1} K^{-1}}$.

-\RV{Furthermore, we trained classical ensemble regression models using these descriptors to predict thermal conductivity (detailed results provided in Supporting Information Section 2) and observed that the models yield poor prediction accuracy.
-This result highlights the limitations of these descriptors in capturing the structure-property relationships underlying thermal conductivity.
+{Furthermore, we trained classical ensemble regression models using these descriptors to predict thermal conductivity (detailed results provided in Supplementary Information Section 2) and observed that the models yield poor prediction accuracy.
 In summary, the correlation analysis with the previously introduced descriptors and the presented examples illustrate the fact that the thermal conductivity structure-property relationships are complex and call for further examination.}